US, Australia, India ministers to meet in Japan next week

 Japanese Foreign Minister Toshimitsu Motegi told reporters Tuesday that U.S. Secretary of State Mike Pompeo, Australian Foreign Minister Marise Payne, and India’s External Affairs Minister Subrahmanyam Jaishankar will meet for talks Oct.
 6.

+Pompeo will subsequently visit Mongolia on Oct.
+7 and South Korea on Oct.
+7-8 for talks with senior officials in those countries, according to State Department spokesperson Morgan Ortagus.

-Motegi said the four ministers are expected to discuss ways to promote “a free and open Indo-Pacific,” a concept of security and economic cooperation that Japan and the U.S. have been pushing in the face of China’s growing assertiveness in the region.
+Motegi said the four ministers meeting in Japan are expected to discuss ways to promote “a free and open Indo-Pacific,” a concept of security and economic cooperation that Japan and the U.S. have been pushing in the face of China’s growing assertiveness in the region.

 “It is very timely for the four foreign ministers sharing the same concerns over the regional situation” to share their views in person, Motegi said.
 He said they are expected to discuss the coronavirus and the economy hurt by the pandemic and other regional concerns.